Estimated reading time: 7 minutes

 More often than not, this can cause people to take exceptional risks to get their hands on the drug.
 Lacking alternative means of sourcing it, they’ll get involved with clandestine acts instead.
 For example, they might turn to prostitution, or to theft, and gang activity.

-In the lead up to addiction, though, the risk-taking can look different.
-Under the influence, somebody might find themselves behaving erratically, or in risky ways.
+In the lead-up to addiction, though, the risk-taking can look different.
+Under the influence, somebody might behave erratically or in risky ways.